Easy | Chords + Lyrics

 ‘Cause I’m easy, easy like Sunday morning, whoa.

-In Ab, the progression is just:
+In Ab, the main progression is:

 ||: Ab Cm7 | Bbm7 Eb11 :||